oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

      - We are leaving the namespace `sample-domain1-ns` unchanged for each secret because we plan to deploy domain `sample-domain2` to the same namespace as `sample-domain1`.
      - We name and label the secrets using their associated domain UID for two reasons:
        - To make it obvious which secret belongs to which domain.
-       - To make it easier to cleanup a domain.
+       - To make it easier to clean up a domain.
 Typical cleanup scripts use the `weblogic.domainUID` label as a convenience for finding all resources associated with a domain.
      - We use a different set of secrets for the new domain for two reasons:
-       - To make it easier to keep the life-cycle and/or CI/CD process for the two domains simple and independent.
+       - To make it easier to keep the life cycle and/or CI/CD process for the two domains simple and independent.
        - To 'future proof' the new domain so that changes to the original domain's secrets or new domain's secrets can be independent.

    If you're following the `JRF` path through the sample, then you also need to deploy the additional secret referenced by macros in the `JRF` model `RCUDbInfo` clause, plus an `OPSS` wallet password secret.
 For details about the uses of these secrets, see the [Model in Image]({{< relref "/userguide/managing-domains/model-in-image/_index.md" >}}) user documentation.